-How Semi Supine Got Serious.
+How Semi-Supine Got Serious.

-The semi supine is one of the most interesting developments for the Alexander Technique.
+The semi-supine is one of the most interesting developments for the Alexander Technique.
 Though F.M Alexander did not develop it himself, he did agree that it was very beneficial.
 When he first started teaching the Alexander Technique to future teachers, he made them all work so hard they became extremely tired.
 One day some pupils decided to just lie down and rest on the floor.
 As they were experienced in the Alexander Technique they knew they could not just lie down flat as this would undermine their use.
-In other words they would not continue to keep their spines lengthened.
+In other words, they would not continue to keep their spines lengthened.
 So they decided to put a book under the head to continue the lengthening and support the seven cervical in the neck.
-They also noticed that by bringing the knees into the air, as shown above, they would get a much better contact of the lumber region.
+They also noticed that by bringing the knees into the air, as shown above, they would get a much better contact with the lumbar region.
 Also that the spine would gain better length.
-They decided that lying down in this way not only offered a good way to rest from Alexanders’ intense study and training, but that it also generated the very thing he was trying to teach; greater length, better posture and calm in the body.
+They decided that lying down in this way not only offered a good way to rest from Alexanders’ intense study and training but that it also generated the very thing he was trying to teach; greater length, better posture and calm in the body.
 Better use.
 It really was constructive rest.

 They told him about their discovery and he was very impressed and the table work became an integral part of the teaching process.
 It has to be said that F.M Alexander did not take up the practice of lying down or teaching in this way himself.
 There are also many teachers, including Walter Carrington who would not use table work regularly.
 Though Walter did say he would lie down regularly.
 Some teachers still find it is not a part of their teaching practice.
 I would not use it myself, but my pupils enjoy it so much I cannot bring myself to stop.
 My lessons go on for 45minutes as a result.
 Whereas the lesson would be only half an hour without the table work.